 To date, biological agents for psoriasis appear to have very few side effects.
 Because of their precise targets, they appear not to damage the entire immune system the way that general immunosuppressants do.
 However, biological agents should still be considered immunosuppressive and may increase the risk of infection and reactivation of tuberculosis (TB).
 Uncommon infections with organisms such as listeria and legionella may be more common and more serious in patients on biological agents.
 Infections are more common in older patients on biologics.

 Screening for latent TB and other infections (hepatitis B, HIV and others) should be undertaken prior to commencing a TNFα inhibitor and other biological agents.

 On the other hand, mortality may be reduced in patients taking TNFα inhibitors compared to that in patients with psoriasis that are not taking them.
 This is due to a marked reduction in myocardial infarction.
 Some of the newer biological agents may also be associated with lower rates of malignancy than arise in matched patients that are not taking them.

 Due to the high cost of these medicines, their use is limited to patients with moderate to severe psoriasis where:

-In New Zealand, infliximab, adalimumab and etanercept are funded by PHARMAC for some cases of severe psoriasis on Special Authority application.
+In New Zealand, infliximab, adalimumab, etanercept and secukinumab are funded by PHARMAC for some cases of severe psoriasis on Special Authority application.

 Immunisation status should be reviewed prior to starting treatment with biological agents.
 If necessary, vaccines should be updated prior to treatment.
 Annual influenza vaccination is recommended.

 As they may induce illness in immunodeficient individuals, live vaccines should not be used during treatment with biological agents.
-Currently-available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, influenza (intranasal vaccine), and oral polio vaccine.
+Currently-available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, the intranasal form of influenza vaccine, and oral polio vaccine.
 Live attenuated bacterial vaccines include BCG and oral typhoid vaccine.

 It is recommended that patients on biological medications should be monitored, and should have routine blood tests at least every 6 months or so, including full blood count and liver function tests.
 Screening for latent TB should be repeated from time to time.